cloudnative-pg/cloudnative-pg/docs/src/cloud_setup.md

 Follow the instructions contained in
 ["Creating a cluster"](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster)
-available on the Google Cloud documentation to setup your Kubernetes cluster in GKE.
+available on the Google Cloud documentation to set up your Kubernetes cluster in GKE.

 !!!
 Warning
     Google Kubernetes Engine uses the deprecated `kube-dns` server instead of the recommended [CoreDNS](https://coredns.io/).
-In order to be able to work with Cloud Native PostgreSQL Operator you need to disable `kube-dns` and replace it with `coredns`.
+To work with Cloud Native PostgreSQL Operator, you need to disable `kube-dns` and replace it with `coredns`.

 To replace `kube-dns` with `coredns` in your GKE cluster, follow these instructions: